pzemtsov/pzemtsov.github.io/_posts/2014-05-12-mystery-of-unstable-performance.md

 ---

 Most people love detective stories.
 It is a bit illogical.
-The situation where everyone is alive and well, and all the valuables are where they were left, for logically minded persons must be much more enjoyable than the case when they know exactly who killed half a dozen people and stole the money.
+The situation where everyone is alive and well, and all the valuables are where they were left, for logically minded person must be much more enjoyable than the case when they know exactly who killed half a dozen people and stole the money.

-Programming often allows us to feel inside the detective story, as either a victim or a detective.
-The same defeat of logic takes place: many programmers find it exciting to solve mysteries such as "Why something went wrong?".
-For many, like me, this is the biggest fun in programming - resolving mysteries, while, logically, the biggest fun should have been when everything just worked.
+Most programmers love resolving mysteries.
+For many, like me, this is the biggest fun in programming - to find out what went wrong and why.
+This is also illogical.
+Logically, the biggest fun should have been when everything just worked.

-The optimisation process adds another dimension to the story - in addition to the question "Why doesn't this program work?" we get another one - "Why is this program slow?".
-Both may require a full-scale investigation work, which has a lot in common with what detectives do in the books.
+Obviously, our problems are different.
+A typical problem is "Why doesn't this program work".
+Optimisation adds another one: "Why is this program slow?".
+Both require full-scale investigation work, and as a result a programmer feels inside the detective story, as either a victim, a criminal or a detective, depending on the outcome.

+Our investigations have a lot in common with what those clever detectives do in the books.
 They come up with the ideas and evaluate them - we do that too.
 They interview wintesses - we read logfiles.
 They take samples and run laboratory tests - so do we.
 There is even our equivalent of crowling in mud at the crime scene under moonlight looking for evidence - it is reading binary code in the middle of a faulty program, a very exciting activity indeed.

 Today I want to share one such investigation story, which was quite entertaining for me.
 I am going to tell the story as it unfolds, with the solution right in the end.